gotsiridzes/msi/readme.md

     * Tier 3 storage is an archive tier that sits behind the backup tier.
 The data in this tier is rarely accessed or updated, if at all.
 The tier's storage media might include slow-spinning HDDs, recordable compact discs, tape drives or archival cloud storage services -- whatever offers the least expensive storage compared to the other tiers.
 Tier 3 stores fixed copies of any content deemed to have a strategic value, however slight, or content that needs to be retained to comply with applicable regulations.
     * Many organizations direct backups to Tier 2 storage for a set period of time then move the data to a Tier 3 tape library for long-term retention.
 The data might be retained indefinitely or set to expire by a certain date.
 In some cases, archival data is written to disk only once and never erased or updated.

+Auto Tiering algorithm uses intelligent data analysis that continuously monitors data usage and ranks this data based on how often it is accessed.
+It will then use this information and make a decision on where your data should be. how this data is being used, and how much of each tier storage should be assigned based on this information.
+Then at the scheduled time, the most accessed blocks that have been marked as “hot” data will be migrated into the highest performing tier, and the least accessed or “cold” data will be migrated into the lowest cost – highest capacity drive tier for the most efficient data tiering.

+## Tape
+The ideal situation for a tape library depends on the specific needs and requirements of an organization.
+However, there are several common scenarios where a tape library can be particularly beneficial:
+* Long-term Data Archiving: Tape libraries are well-suited for long-term data archiving due to their low cost per terabyte and high reliability for storing data that is not frequently accessed.
+* Data Backup: Tape libraries are often used for data backup purposes, especially in environments where large volumes of data need to be backed up regularly.
+They offer high capacity and can handle sequential access well.
+* Compliance and Regulatory Requirements: Many industries have regulatory requirements regarding data retention and backup.
+Tape libraries can help organizations comply with these regulations by providing a secure and reliable storage solution.
+* Disaster Recovery: Tape libraries are commonly used as part of a disaster recovery strategy, providing a reliable backup of critical data that can be accessed in the event of a disaster or data loss.
+* Cost-Effective Storage: For organizations with large amounts of data to store but limited budgets, tape libraries can be a cost-effective storage solution compared to disk-based storage systems.
+* Offline Storage: Tape libraries are ideal for offline storage, providing a physical medium that can be stored securely and offline to protect against cyber threats such as ransomware.
+* Overall, the ideal situation for a tape library involves scenarios where long-term, reliable, cost-effective storage and backup solutions are needed, particularly for large volumes of data.

+Tape libraries offer several advantages that make them a valuable storage solution in various scenarios:
+* Cost-Effective Storage: Tape libraries have a lower cost per terabyte compared to disk-based storage solutions, making them ideal for organizations with large amounts of data to store cost-effectively.
+* High Capacity: Tape cartridges can store a large amount of data, with modern tape formats offering capacities in the tens of terabytes or even higher.
+* Reliability: Tape media is highly reliable, with a low failure rate compared to other storage mediums.
+This makes tape libraries suitable for long-term data storage and archival purposes.
+* Longevity: Tape cartridges have a long shelf life, often lasting for several decades when stored properly.
+This makes them suitable for archival purposes and compliance with data retention requirements.
+* Offline Storage: Tape libraries provide offline storage capabilities, allowing organizations to create air-gapped backups that are not vulnerable to cyberattacks such as ransomware.
+* Scalability: Tape libraries are scalable, allowing organizations to easily expand their storage capacity by adding additional tape drives and cartridges as needed.
+* Energy Efficiency: Tape libraries consume less power compared to disk-based storage systems, contributing to lower operational costs and environmental sustainability.
+* Sequential Access: Tape storage is well-suited for applications that require sequential access to data, such as data backup and archival workflows.
+* Data Integrity: Tape libraries use error correction techniques and verification mechanisms to ensure data integrity, reducing the risk of data corruption over time.
+* Compliance: Many industries have regulatory requirements for data retention and backup.
+Tape libraries help organizations comply with these regulations by providing a secure and reliable storage solution.

+While tape libraries offer several advantages, they also have some disadvantages that organizations should consider:
+* Slow Access Speed: Compared to disk-based storage systems, tape libraries have slower access speeds, especially when it comes to random access.
+This can make them less suitable for applications that require rapid data retrieval.
+* Limited Concurrent Access: Tape drives typically support limited concurrent access, which can be a limitation in environments where multiple users or systems need simultaneous access to data.
+* Physical Storage Space: Tape libraries require physical space to house the tape drives, cartridges, and robotic mechanisms for loading and unloading tapes.
+This can be a concern for organizations with limited space availability.
+* Media Fragility: While tape media is generally reliable, it can be more susceptible to physical damage compared to disk-based storage.
+Mishandling of tapes or exposure to extreme environmental conditions can lead to data loss.
+* Maintenance Requirements: Tape drives and libraries require regular maintenance, including cleaning, calibration, and periodic replacement of components such as drive heads and belts.
+This adds to the overall cost of ownership.
+* Initial Setup Complexity: Setting up and configuring a tape library system can be more complex compared to plug-and-play disk storage solutions.
+It may require specialized expertise and careful planning.
+* Limited Compatibility: Tape formats and standards can evolve over time, leading to compatibility issues between older and newer tape drives and media.
+Organizations may need to manage compatibility issues when upgrading or expanding their tape library infrastructure.
+* Data Retrieval Latency: Retrieving data from tape libraries can involve latency, especially for data stored on offline tapes that need to be mounted and loaded into drives before access.
+* Degrading Performance with Age: As tape drives and media age, they may experience performance degradation and increased error rates, requiring proactive monitoring and maintenance.